 LAREDO, Texas -- The Texas Division of Emergency Management (TDEM) and the Federal Emergency Management Agency (FEMA) announce the opening of mobile Disaster Recovery Centers (DRCs).
-The DRC will open Wednesday in Zapata County and Thursday in Jim Hogg County for those affected by Hurricane Alex and subsequent flooding.
+The mobile DRCs will open Saturday, Sept.
+11, in Zapata County and Monday, Sept.
+13, in Jim Hogg County for those affected by Hurricane Alex and subsequent flooding.

-The mobile DRC in Zapata County will be open from noon to 6 p.m. on Wednesday and is located:
+The mobile DRC in Zapata County will be open from noon to 4 p.m. on Saturday, Sept.
+11, and will be located:

 201 E. 7th Ave., Room 248